jsaltmd/Election_Analysis/README.md

   - Denver: 82.8% (306,055 total votes)
   - Arapahoe: 6.7% (24,801 total votes)

-3. The county that had the largest numbe rof votes is *Denver*.
+3. The county that had the largest number of votes is *Denver*.

 4. Below is a list of candidates and a breakdown of the number of votes and the percentage of the total votes each candidate received: